Synovial fluid: Composition

-Synovial tissue is sterile (meaning microorganisms are not typically found there) and composed of vascularized connective tissue that lacks a basement membrane.
+Synovial tissue is sterile and composed of vascularized connective tissue that lacks a basement membrane.
 Two cell types (type A and type B) are present: Type A is derived from blood monocytes, and it removes the wear-and-tear debris from the synovial fluid.
 Type B produces hyaluronan.
 Synovial fluid is made of hyaluronic acid and lubricin, proteinases, and collagenases.
 Synovial fluid exhibits non-Newtonian flow characteristics; the viscosity coefficient is not a constant and the fluid is not linearly viscous.
-Synovial fluid has thixotropic characteristics; under conditions of sudden increase in pressure as in some kind of mechanical shock, its viscosity suddenly increases.
+Synovial fluid has anti-thixotropic characteristics; under conditions of sudden increase in pressure as in some kind of mechanical shock, its viscosity suddenly increases.
 Normal synovial fluid contains 3–4 mg/ml hyaluronan (hyaluronic acid), a polymer of disaccharides composed of D-glucuronic acid and D-N-acetylglucosamine joined by alternating beta-1,4 and beta-1,3 glycosidic bonds.
 Hyaluronan is synthesized by the synovial membrane and secreted into the joint cavity to increase the viscosity and elasticity of articular cartilages and to lubricate the surfaces between synovium and cartilage.

 Synovial fluid contains lubricin (also known as PRG4) as a second lubricating component, secreted by synovial fibroblasts.
 Chiefly, it is responsible for so-called boundary-layer lubrication, which reduces friction between opposing surfaces of cartilage.
 There also is some evidence that it helps regulate synovial cell growth.

 It also contains phagocytic cells that remove microbes and the debris that results from normal wear and tear in the joint.